etlbox/etlbox.website/doks_v1.6/content/recipes/transformations/lookup.md

 ## Using lookup with custom retrieval function

-This example shows how the lookup can be used with a `RetrievalFunc`
+This example shows how the lookup can be used with the `ApplyRetrievedCacheToInput` function.

 ```C#
 public class Order